 You can revoke your proxy at any time before it is exercised.
-To do this if you are a registered Shareholder, clearly state in writing that you want to revoke your proxy and deliver this written statement to Valiant not later than the last business day before the Meeting, being Monday, June 17, 2013 at 5:00 p.m.
-(MDT), or to the Chair of the Meeting on the day of the Meeting or any adjournment thereof, or in any other manner prescribed by law.
+If you are a registered Shareholder, clearly state in writing that you want to revoke your proxy and deliver this written statement to CST not later than the last business day before the Meeting, being Tuesday, June 13, 2017 at 5:00 p.m.
+(Eastern Time), or to the Chair of the Meeting on the day of the Meeting or any adjournment thereof, or in any other manner prescribed by law.